woodser/monero-ts/README.md

 * [View-only and offline wallets](docs/developer_guide/view_only_offline.md)
 * [HTTPS and self-signed certificates](./docs/developer_guide/https_and_self_signed_certificates.md)

-## Compiling WebAssembly binaries from source
+## Building WebAssembly binaries from source

 This project uses WebAssembly to package and execute Monero's source code for use in a browser or other WebAssembly-supported environments.